Adancurusul/zigzag-rs/README.md

 assert_eq!(values, decoded);
 ```

-### Zero-copy iterator API
+### Iterator-based API

-The library provides a zero-copy API that encodes or decodes values on-the-fly as the iterator is consumed, without requiring an intermediate buffer:
+The library provides an iterator-based API that encodes or decodes values on-the-fly as the iterator is consumed, without requiring an intermediate buffer:

 ```rust
 use zigzag_rs::{ZigZag, zigzag_encode_iter, zigzag_decode_iter};